 All of this will ensure your account manager and the member of Engineering and Design Services has all of the facts at hand in order to provide you a fast, yet thorough, quote.
 The more your account manager has to go back and forth with you to confirm all of the information listed above, the longer it will take to turnaround your quote.

 - Accepting substitutions

 Make sure to let us know in your notes if we can quote with substitutions.
 If you have items in your design that we do not stock, but we have a substitution for that item – we can go ahead and quote with our stocked materials to get you your quote and design faster.

 - Tell us about your graphics if you can

 Ideally, you would have complete graphics files (including logos, labeling, and other artwork) ready when requesting a quote.
 But if you don’t, don’t worry, it’s not critical, as you can add those once you actually decide to order.
 However this will likely affect your price quoted, so you should definitely let us know via notes if you plan to include graphics on the design.

 If you do know your design includes graphics, be sure to include the following in your email or in the description box for online quoting.

 - If you have artwork, specify if you would prefer digital printing or silkscreening.
 For file formats we accept, please click here.

-- Include a High-Resolution file for logos (ideally a vector file), and if your company uses a specific color, be sure to include the Pantone color.
+- Include a High-Resolution file for logos, and if your company uses a specific color, be sure to include the Pantone color.

 Protocase Designer Quoting